mech/Notes/JavaScript/ember.md

 * No more metamorphs
 * No more DOM pollution
 * Use DOM fragment and deep clone
+* String manipulations increase the pressure on the GC

 ```
 {{#link-to 'articles' (query-params sort='ASC')}}